Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D24
+A very quick session on modules, such as Enumerable and Math.
+I'm feeling vaguely panicky again.

 ### R1D23
 Still working on classes today - building an address book application.
 I got up early to start coding today and the freshness seemed to help with my comprehension.
 Or perhaps its the repition but either way I feel like I'm finally getting it.